umbraco/UmbracoDocs/umbraco-cloud/frequently-asked-questions.md

 ### Can I run my high-traffic site on Umbraco Cloud?

 Currently, we have benchmarked a "well-built" site with approximately 50,000 unique visitors per day (\~1.5 million per month) that performs well.
-For business-critical, high-traffic sites, we recommend that you look into Umbraco Cloud Professional and Umbraco Cloud Enterprise possibly in combination with a dedicated server.
+For business-critical, high-traffic sites, we recommend that you look into Umbraco Cloud Professional and Enterprise possibly in combination with a dedicated server.

 ### Can my site auto-scale or use dedicated worker resources?